- Ocean Endeavour

 Enjoy some final moments mingling with your fellow travelers.
 Savor the sea as long as you can.

-After breakfast aboard, you will be transferred to the airport for your charter flight to Buenos Aires.
+Disembark after breakfast and transfer to the airport for your charter flight back to Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.